Aircraft finance on cloud nine as new money pours in

 Despite new concerns over emerging markets that mounted on Friday, an annual gathering in Dublin this week attracted record numbers of lawyers, bankers and lessors who keep the $100 billion a year jetliner industry aloft with funding.

-Just a few years ago, tougher capital regulations triggered fears that airlines would be unable to find the funds needed to pay for record numbers of aircraft being ordered from Airbus and Boeing, as European banks scaled back.
+Just a few years ago, tougher capital regulations triggered fears that airlines would be unable to find the funds needed to pay for record numbers of aircraft being ordered from Airbus (AIR.PA) and Boeing (BA.N), as European banks scaled back.

 But Asian banks helped fill the void and financiers in Ireland, the world’s leading hub for aviation finance, said new money was pouring into the promising sector in their wake.

 “I don’t think there’s a sector of the financing space that isn’t open for business.
-Everything is very robust right now,” Jude Bricker, treasurer of low-cost U.S. airline Allegiant Travel, said at the Airline Economics conference.
+Everything is very robust right now,” Jude Bricker, treasurer of low-cost U.S. airline Allegiant Travel (ALGT.O), said at the Airline Economics conference.

 With U.S. airlines back on a more stable footing and oil prices relatively calm, aviation is luring interest from longer-term investors such as insurers and pension funds, who hope to boost weak returns dictated by low interest rates.